kf6gpe/tasker-aprs-updater/README.md

    - Set `passcode` to the passcode for your callsign.
 (This script will not work without a valid passcode!)
 1. Add the following tasks to your profile:
    - A1.
 Get Location - Source Any - Timeout 20 - Continue Task Immediately Off - Keep Tracking Off
    - A2.
-JavaScripter - Code should be the contents of your modified update-aprs.js - No libraries - Exit Off - Timeout (Seconds) 45 - Continue Task after Error On
+JavaScriptlet - Code should be the contents of your modified update-aprs.js - No libraries - Exit Off - Timeout (Seconds) 45 - Continue Task after Error On